FatemaNeemuch/Parstagram/README.md

   - [x] Profile Tab (to view only the current user's posts, in a grid)
 - [x] Show the username and creation time for each post
 - User Profiles:
-  - [ ] Allow the logged in user to add a profile photo
-  - [ ] Display the profile photo with each post
-  - [ ] Tapping on a post's username or profile photo goes to that user's profile page
   - [x] User Profile shows posts in a grid
-- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
-- [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [x] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented: